Self-reinforcing cascades: A spreading model for beliefs or products of varying intensity or quality

 \paragraph*{\textbf{Critical point}}

-We first look at the phase transition of SRCs in Fig.~\ref{fig:transition}.
-We assume that the number of children nodes is drawn from a Poisson distribution $\pi_b = \ell^b e^{-\ell}/b!$ of mean $\ell$.
+We first look at the phase transition of SRC in Fig.~\ref{fig:transition}.
+We assume that the number of children nodes is drawn from a Poisson distribution $\pi_b = \ell^b e^{-\ell}/b!$ of mean $\ell \geq 1$.
 The self-intensifying mechanism greatly reduces the critical point of the process.
-For an average branching number $\ell = 3$, we find $p_c$ at $(1-2\sqrt{2}/3)/2 \approx 0.0286$ instead of $1/\ell = 1/3$ for the emergence of a giant connected component (infinite-size) cascade in a random network\cite{molloy1995critical}.
+For an average branching number $\ell = 3$, we find $p_c$ at $(1-2\sqrt{2}/3)/2 \approx 0.0286$ instead of $1/\ell = 1/3$ for the emergence of a giant connected component (infinite-size) cascade in a random network \cite{molloy1995critical}.

 We now derive a closed-form solution for the critical point.
 To gain some insights into the expected behavior of Eq.~(\ref{eq:recursion}), we rewrite the system as a recursion over the expected cascade size $m_k(p)$ when starting at a node of intensity $k$ for a given $p$.
-To calculate $m_k$ we take the derivative of $H_k(x)$ and evaluate at $x=1$ (using the facts that this extracts the first moment from a probability generating function, and that $H_k(0) = 0$ and $H_k(1) = 1$ in the subcritical regime), to get
+To calculate $m_k(p)$, we average the cascade size distribution by taking the derivative of $H_k(x)$ and evaluating at $x=1$ (with $H_k(1) = 1$ in the subcritical regime), to obtain